Chris Huhne: 2006 leadership contest

-Although the majority of Liberal Democrat MPs declared their support for Sir Menzies Campbell, Huhne did receive endorsements from some party notables including Lord Maclennan and William Rodgers.
+Although the majority of Liberal Democrat MPs declared their support for Menzies Campbell, Huhne did receive endorsements from some party notables including Lord Maclennan and William Rodgers.
 Amongst the media, The Economist and The Independent supported his leadership bid.
 He was backed from early on by a number of bloggers, and gained much momentum from an internet campaign.

-In the final vote, Huhne finished runner-up, tallying 21,628 votes to Sir Menzies Campbell's 29,697.
+In the final vote, Huhne finished runner-up, tallying 21,628 votes to Menzies Campbell's 29,697.
 Campbell appointed him as the Liberal Democrat's environment spokesman in the subsequent frontbench reshuffle, in order for Huhne to develop a viable programme to expand on his green campaign themes.

 During the election campaign, a news story in The Independent on 27 February 2006, reported that an unsigned document entitled "Chris Huhne's Hypocritical Personal Share Portfolio" was being circulated at Lib Dem leadership election meetings.
 The document alleged that Huhne had invested in companies that the document described as "unethical".
 The document stated: "Chris Huhne is campaigning for the Lib Dem leadership on a green, carbon-neutral platform, and further advocates increasing tax for the wealthy, which would include himself.
 However, his shareholdings include, or have included, mining companies, oil companies and tax shelters."